-Works are restricted to the elevated A86 carriageway boundary and any traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last four days.
-Traffic management will consist of single lane closures with a night-time convoy system.
-Where required, alternative pedestrian routes will be included in the traffic management setup, to minimise impact of the works on NMUs.
+Works are restricted to the A86 carriageway boundary, and any TM will be designed in line with existing guidance.
+TM will consist of single lane closures with a convoy system.
+Where required, alternative pedestrian/cyclist measures of passage will be included in the traffic management setup, to minimise impact of the works on NMUs.